amitkhotele/SkillScope/README.md

-# 📊 Student Technical Skills Analyzer & PDF Report Generator
+# 📊SkillScope - Student Technical Skills Analyzer & PDF Report Generator

 This project analyzes technical skills of students based on a structured dataset and generates individual PDF reports that include: